net2devcrypto/N2D-Simple-AI-Image-Generator-WebApp/README.md

 Create API key in your account then copy it.

-In the app folder, go to "backend" folder and open "key.js", then update the key accordingly:
+In the app folder, go to "backend" folder and open "key.js" with notepad, then update the key accordingly:

 ```shell
 const stablekey = 'REPLACE_WITH_YOUR_STABLE_DIFFUSION_API_KEY';